Stents, bypass surgery serve ‘no advantage’ in terms of survival, decreasing heart disease: Dr. Marc Siegel

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-Dr. Siegel said this is a huge idea in decreasing “defensive medicine.”
+Siegel said this is a huge idea in decreasing “defensive medicine.”

 “I don't have to put in that expense stent,” he said.
 “I don't have to do that bypass.
 I may do just as well treating you with medicines.”